|Thomas Cromwell, badass|

 His speech is low and rapid, his manner assured; he is at home in courtroom or waterfront, bishop’s palace or inn yard.
 He can draft a contract, train a falcon, draw a map, stop a street fight, furnish a house and fix a jury.
 He will quote you a nice point in the old authors, from Plato to Plautus and back again.
 He knows new poetry, and can say it in Italian.
 He works all hours, first up and late to bed.

-I wasn't convinced by Wolf Hall when I first read it.
+I wasn't convinced by Wolf Hall when I first heard about it.
 Do we really need another book about Thomas More and Henry VIII, I asked myself?
 We've got The Tudors on the telly, we've had several versions of A Man For All Seasons and numerous historical novels about this period in history.
 We also had this episode drummed into us in school and on half a dozen BBC history programmes.
 What else new is there to say?
 Well, quite a lot actually.
 Wolf Hall and Bring Up The Bodies together form a strident counter narrative to the prevailing view.
-The history I got in school was the story of a greedy Henry VIII and an evil Thomas Cromwell destroying the monasteries, places of learning and charity.
-Mantel, as any good defence lawyer will do, goes a bit overboard to show us that the monasteries were in fact places of corruption, sloth, cruelty, stupidity and pederasty.
+The history I got in school was the story of a greedy Henry VIII and an evil Thomas Cromwell, wrecking the constitution, cutting womens heads off and destroying the monasteries, rare places of learning and charity.
+Mantel, as any good defence lawyer will do, goes a bit overboard to show us that Henry wasnt a mad wife killer, didnt subvert the constitution and, she claims, the monasteries were in fact places of corruption, sloth, cruelty, stupidity and pederasty.